 So how could I, a card-carrying introvert, become a mom?
 How could this possibly work?

-If you work in an office, make it your spa – That’s silly, you might be thinking.
+If you work in an office, make it your spa.
+That’s silly, you might be thinking.
 Work is not playtime!
-Of course it’s not, so I know this one sounds counterintuitive but bear with me here.
-Listen: no matter how taxing your job is, it’s still probably 1000x less depleting than being with your kids — unless your co-workers need help wiping or inquire “why” after literally everything you say, or are constantly requesting platters of Triscuits and cheese cut into tiny cubes.
+Of course it’s not, but listen: no matter how taxing your job is, it’s still probably 1000x less depleting than being with your kids — unless your co-workers need help wiping or inquire “why” after literally everything you say, or are constantly requesting platters of Triscuits and cheddar cheese cut into tiny cubes.
 So, when you’re at work, enjoy that you can have a cup of coffee whilst seated, enjoy that there is sometimes silence around you, and just enjoy that you don’t have to have your head on a swivel to keep a small person from drowning him or herself in the toilet.

 OUT OF HOME CHILDCARE.
 This is all caps because I’m shouting it.
 This was a game-changer for me.
 With my first baby, we had a part-time nanny.
 She was (and is) a delightful person, but I quickly realized I didn’t love holding all the intimacies that came with managing the relationship: the communicating of instructions, the wondering if I had over-communicated or under-communicated, the professional/personal overlap and the myriad awkwardnesses therein.
 Plus I just didn’t love having someone in our home; I wanted to be able to move about freely when I was there.
 So when our son was born we knew we’d go a different childcare route.
 He went to a small, warm, loving, in-home daycare in our neighborhood and we totally preferred it.